I3S-ESSnet/Documents/rome-hackathon/agenda.md

 Morning (resp.
 Benoît):

+  * Introduction
+  * Update on the work done (each WP leader to prepare short presentation)
-  * Introduction, update on the work done, agenda and organization of the week,
+  * Agenda and organization of the week
   * Explore more in detail ARC and Relais (short live demos)
-  * First discussion on ARC Relais integration (with Laura)
+  * First discussion on ARC-Relais integration (with Laura)

 Afternoon (resp.
 Romain):

   * ARC Relais integration
   * Presentation of methodology and use case for Relais
   * Requirements for reuse, generally and more specifically for ARC and Relais